cancerberoSgx/cannabis/typescript-member-signatures/README.md

 ## TODO

+- [ ] --target with cannabis is complicated.
+Support "--targetName AnInterface".
+If there are several interfaces with that name extrat types of them all or optionally support --targetFile to declare from which files
-_ [ ] option generateCliHelpDocs option.
+- [ ] option generateCliHelpDocs option.
-_ [ ] options printMarkdownDocsOnly and printCliHelpDocsOnly so only md or cli docs text is output as string _ [ ] CLi options in --help.
+- [ ] options printMarkdownDocsOnly and printCliHelpDocsOnly so only md or cli docs text is output as string
+- [ ] CLi options in --help.
-_ [ ] issue: failing with interface + type arguments
+- [ ] issue: failing with interface + type arguments
 - [ ] make --project optional and if not given is current folder tsconfig.json
-- [ ] wjen interface not found display proper error
+- [x] when interface not found display proper error
-- [ ] --listInterfaces
+- [x] --listInterfaces